mafecordobes/shortenurl/README.md

 Where APP_URL is your enviroment and URL is the URL that you want to short.

+Note: If you only run `php artisan serve` you APP_URL will be something like http://127.0.0.1:8000/

 This will be the response:

 ```sh